 Central vacuum systems that are sized for RVs work in a similar fashion to central vac systems found in homes.
 In an RV, they may be mounted in a storage compartment or on a wall.
 The suction outlets can be mounted on the floor, the wall, or the kick-panel of stairs if you’ve got a 5th wheel.

-Once mounted and connected, you just bring out the hose, flip the cover of the vacuum outlet open, and place the end of the hose in the outlet.
+Once mounted and connected, simply bring out the hose, open the cover of the vacuum outlet, and place the hose end in the outlet.
 You’ll connect whatever attachment you want to use, and the suction will be supplied through the outlet.

 We mounted a central vacuum cleaning system to the wall of our friends’ RV, and you can see how we did it here: